Manaal27/My-Custom-Countdown-Maker/README.md

 https://manaal27.github.io/My-Custom-Countdown-Maker/

 # copyright and license information
-All rights reserved @Manaal 2022
+ALL RIGHTS RESERVED @MANAAL 2022

 if you would be interested to contribute to my project contact me at manaal.basabra2427@gmail.com